-MST 669 The Chemical and Explosive Threat
+MST 669 The Explosive Threat

-This course provides students with an overview of the chemical and explosive threat.
-This course addresses scientific and technical intelligence and policy issues associated with weapons, which may be used in warfare, terrorist actions, or criminal activity, and it is designed to provide a comprehensive understanding of the chemical and explosive categories of WMD.
+Students will obtain an understanding of the explosives, precursors, and nefarious explosive user indicators and drivers.
+The explosive threat will be examined from the overseas and domestic environment.
+Military, commercial, and improvised/homemade explosives, their precursors, employment, and processing will be addressed.
+This course will allow students to better assess the explosive threat to personnel and facilities.
+Through in-depth understanding of explosive and explosive precursor acquisition, processing, and use, students will gain increased ability to analyze indicators, warn of threat, and assess potential mitigation.
+Analysis of operations and friendly vulnerabilities through the red lens will increase understanding of adversarial planning and attack considerations to inform posture and mitigation strategies.
+This course addresses scientific and technical intelligence along with policy issues associated with weapons which may be used in warfare, terrorist action, or criminal activity.
+The instruction is designed to provide a comprehensive understanding of the chemical and explosive categories of weapons of mass destruction.
 Distinctions are made between this and other classes of WMD.
-Effects of each type of weapon are examined, along with the current state of the art.
-Intelligence indicators and warning associated with adversarial systems necessary to develop and employ the weapons are reviewed and discussed.
+Effects of each type of weapon are examined, along with the current trends and emergent threats.
+Intelligence indicators and warning associated with the adversarial systems necessary to develop and employ the weapons are reviewed and discussed.

-MST 670P Chemical Weapons & Intelligence
+MST 670P Chemical Weapons and Intelligence

 This course addresses scientific and technical intelligence along with policy issues associated with chemical weapons that may be used in warfare, terrorist action, or criminal activity.
 Students will develop an in-depth understanding of chemical agents and the strategic, operational, and tactical intelligence actions and crisis decision-making necessary in chemical threat situations.
-Students will be able to evaluate counterproliferation, counterterrorism and counterintelligence information related to chemical threats to our national security.
-Students will use real-world scenarios, raw and finished intelligence, historical information, academic publications, policy documents and the Chemical Weapons Convention (CWC) to understand and identify essential details of a chemical weapons effort.
-Intelligence tradecraft will be used to illuminate chemical efforts, issues, and networks involved to make the best decisions possible when seconds count.
+Students will be able to evaluate counterproliferation, counterterrorism, and counterintelligence information related to chemical threats to our national security.
+Students will use real-world scenarios, raw and finished intelligence, historical information, academic publications, policy documents, and the Chemical Weapons Convention (CWC) to understand and identify essential details of a chemical weapons effort.
+Intelligence tradecraft will be used to illuminate chemical efforts, issues and networks involved to make the best decisions possible when seconds count.
 Students will also be introduced to emerging issues and future trends of chemical agents to include threats posed by nonstate actors, foreign intelligence services and new technologies.
 The instruction is designed to provide a comprehensive approach and understanding of chemical weapons indications and warning, support to senior leaders and operations, and decisionmaking and communication skills necessary to successfully address chemical issues in the Intelligence Community.